55 Words and Phrases to Talk About Money in Chinese with Ease

 For the latter, you’ll have to provide your company name and address in Chinese.

-Conversations at the Bank
+Visiting the Bank

 Looking for an ATM machine, or perhaps need a bank statement?

-You already know how to say credit and debit card in Chinese.
-Let’s take it a bit further with other bank-related vocabulary.
 Regardless of whether you can carry a conversation in Chinese without fumbling, knowing these terms will at least give the bank tellers an idea of the kind of service you require.

 自动取款机 (zìdòng qǔkuǎn jī) — ATM